Huallaga Quechua: Phonology

-Phonemic Consonants
+Consonants

 Voiced stops occur mainly in sound-symbolic words, e.g. bunruru-, 'to rumble [as thunder]', and words borrowed from Spanish, e.g. aabi, 'small bird', from Spanish ave.

 Huallaga Quechua notably lacks the ejectives and contrastive aspiration of stops present in other Quechua dialects, such as the Cuzco dialect.
 The presence of voiced stops primarily in loanwords seems to be common across dialects.

 Vowels

 Both mid vowels in Huallaga Quechua are also Spanish loans.
 The original three-vowel inventory, contrasting only height and backness, is typical across Quechua dialects.

 Length

 Length is contrasted phonemically in Huallaga Quechua.
 Though phonetically length is a vocalic feature, the phonological system treats vowel length as a consonant.
 This becomes especially important in the limitations on syllable structure.
 See segmentation rules.

 Fine semantic differences may be expressed by vowel length:

 In Spanish loanwords, Huallaga Quechua often renders accented syllable stress as vowel length, even if the stress does not fall on the penult.